laurinkeithdavis/chocolatey-packages/README.md

-# chocolatey-packages
+# Chocolatey Packages
-Automatic and manual nuget-based packages for management by [Chocolatey](https://chocolatey.org/).

 Chocolatey is a package manager like `apt-get` or `yum`; designed for a command-line interface for management and installing MSI, EXE, and portable user applications.

-Nuget is mainly designed for installing developer libraries.
+This repository contains packages that are maintained by Keith Davis.

 [Chocolatey Profile](https://chocolatey.org/profiles/laurin1)